graysonhicks/graysonhicks.com/gatsby/README.md

 * optimized images from query?
 * fix bootstrap and static images
 * pagination in route instead of with state?
-* how did gatsbygram get more than 20 insta pics?
+* set up insta with scrape.js from gatsbygram
 * check number of medium articles available
 * check nightmode version (buttons, some headings, some drop shadows on cards)
 * check some prop naming conventions (nightMode) and booleans (insta playing)